MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-epic-data.md

 ## Step 2: Prepare a text file with Epic EHR audit records

-The next step is to create a text file that contains information about employees’ access to patient health records in your organization’s Epic EHR system.
+The next step is to create a text file that contains information about employees' access to patient health records in your organization's Epic EHR system.
 As previously explained, you need to determine how to generate this text file from your Epic EHR system.
 The Epic connector workflow requires a text file with tab-separated values to map that data in the text file with required connector schema.

 The text file must contain the fields in the following table.
 These fields are required to enable the Insider risk management scenarios.
 If any of the fields marked \*is missing in the text file, then imported file will be rejected.
 Here are descriptions of the required schema properties for the text file.

 Note: Fields marked \* are required.
-If they aren’t included, the file won’t be validated and the data won’t be imported.
+If they aren't included, the file won't be validated and the data won't be imported.

-File format supported – pipe separated (“\|”) .txt file
+File format supported – pipe separated ("\|") .txt file

 | **Fields**                         | **Description**                                                                                                                                          |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|